-Figure 74: Locking knob of the quick-release axle in the middle of the wheel axle with quick-release axle must be inserted in the drive wheel bushings.
-When doing this, special attention should be paid to ensure that the locking knob springs out again after attaching the wheel, as otherwise the wheels are not properly secured.
+Figure 62: Locking knob of the quick-release axle in the middle of the wheel axle wise the wheels are not properly secured.
 You will know this if you can see the index groove.

 To remove the drive wheels grip through the spokes around the wheel hub with your fingers.
 The wheels can be unlocked and removed by pressing and holding the locking knob at the centre of the wheel axle with your thumb.